knewplay/book-programming-essential/toolset/tools.md

 Version Control Systems track changes to a folder and its contents in a series of snapshots.
 So if you are working on your code, you can decide to take a snapshot of the entire state of your project folder at any time, and with time you will have multiple of these snapshots.

 Version Control Systems also maintain a bunch of metadata along with the actual changes to the content.
-This makes it possible to know who authored a particular change to a particular file, when was this change made, what message was left with the snapshot, etc.
+This makes it possible to know who authored a particular change to a particular file, when was this change made, and what message was left with the snapshot.

 There are a number of Version Control Systems out there such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
 In here, we will talk about the concepts with Git in mind.

 ### Setting Up a Repository
 Learn how to create a repository to organize your project's files and commit history.
 Understand the local and remote aspects of repositories.

+github is a host for githunb repos

+### Staging Changes

+internal temporary db, staging area that you are ready to commit that you havent commited yet

 ### Committing Changes
 Dive into committing changes to your repository.
 Understand the concept of commits, staging changes, and crafting meaningful commit messages.